clintonboys/clintonboys.com/content/projects/hugo_site/index.md

 ---
-title: Karev
+title: Hugo migration
-seo_title: conlang
+seo_title: cb.com2
-summary: Karev is a constructed language designed for argument and precision of thought.
+summary: I recently migrated my personal website to Hugo after ten years of blogging with Jekyll.
 description: This is the first full description of a constructed language I have created.
 It's a hobby I have dabbled in for over twenty years.
-slug: portfolio-project-1
+slug: hugo-migration
-author: John Doe
+author: Clinton Boys

 draft: false
 date: 2019-02-20T03:52:30-05:00